 In what is perhaps the most hopeful result of last week’s elections, voters in the city of Virginia Beach elected a new city council, which now has a majority who support recognizing the collective bargaining rights of city workers.
 (Under Virginia’s 2021 law extending collective bargaining rights to municipal workers, city councils and school boards must first pass a resolution authorizing it.)
 Virginia Beach municipal workers who have been organizing with UE since 2020 were active in the election, helping to deliver the margin of victory to several pro-collective bargaining candidates.

-This article was updated the morning of November 17 to reflect the Republicans' winning control of the House.
+This article was updated the morning of November 17 to reflect the Republicans' winning control of the House, and on January 7 to reflect the outcome of Georgia's December 20 primary.